Edict of 19 April: Prior edicts

-Estates general and the death of Francis II
+Estates general and the death of François II

 The Italian wars had pushed France into serious debt, which combined with the religious crisis and young king, left the government of France on very shaky footing.
 As a result in August the Guise oversaw the convocation of the Estates General, to meet in December, to help solve France's various issues.
-Before they could meet however, the young Francis acquired an ear infection while out hunting, his condition worsened, and he died on 5 December.
+Before they could meet however, the young François acquired an ear infection while out hunting, his condition worsened, and he died on 5 December.
 This created a new crisis as while he had been young, he had been technically old enough to rule, whereas now, his brother Charles would require a regency council.
 Catherine de' Medici using the leverage of the imprisoned Louis, Prince of Condé, negotiated Antoine de Bourbon out of his rights as first prince of the blood to the regency, securing it for herself.

 While the estates were unable to come to any broad solution to France's religious crisis, it was agreed, that an amnesty, upon the lines of that of Amboise be issued for all religious prisoners, of which there had been a considerable increase during the tumult that followed the conspiracy of Amboise across France.